Borderlands 3 Amara build guide: 3 best builds for Phasecast, Phaseslam, and Phasegrasp

 In this Borderlands 3 Amara build guide, we’ve laid out 3 top-tier builds that you can use to get the most out of this no-nonsense Siren: one for Phasecast, one for Phaseslam, and one for Phasegrasp.
 With each build we’ll also detail our route down the different skill trees and the decisions made, along with useful tips and explanations to ensure that Amara lives up to her fearsome reputation.

+- Fist of the Elements is all about status effects and elemental damage.
+Amara builds focusing on FotE will have great crowd-control and elemental strength.

+- Brawl is for punching things really hard.
+Close-range prowess and very high melee damage are the benefits of upgrading the Brawl skill tree.

-Amara the Siren is a fantastic and powerful Vault Hunter whether she’s Level 1 or Level 50.
-A naturally aggressive front-line warrior, using these builds as a guideline you can customise her to become a tank, a sharpshooter, a veritable melee goddess – or a mix of all three.
-The below builds each focus on a single Action Skill and skill tree (Phasecast, Phasegrasp, or Phaseslam) – and therefore a different playstyle.
+The below builds each focus on a single skill tree and Action Skill (Phasecast, Phasegrasp, or Phaseslam) – and therefore a different playstyle.
 As well as providing a detailed walkthrough of each build, I’ve also included a cheat sheet of the skill trees and skills acquired, as well as stars to indicate which skills would be particularly good to augment with Class Mods.

 If you need a bit of a primer on the Borderlands 3 characters, how classes work, that sort of thing – look no further than our fully up-to-date Borderlands 3 characters & skill trees guide.
 If not, let’s skip right ahead to the Amara builds!
 Click any of the links below to be brought to the build of your choice.